A business listing on Google is a powerful tool for any business, but especially for local businesses.

 Step 2: Visit Your Google Business Profile

-While this might seem like an obvious step, it’s surprisingly important.
+While this might seem like an obvious step to claim your business listing on Google, but it’s surprisingly important.
 The official page for Google Business Profile (formerly Google My Business) listings is https://www.google.com/business/.
 There are many other websites out there that will claim to be the official page but, in reality, are scams in plain sight.

 The key here is to recognize that signing up for a Google Business Profile is free.
 There are many sites out there that will present themselves as if you’re signing up through Google, only to charge you for the service.
 All they do is fill out the forms for you.
 They’re legal because they claim to offer “management services,” though many of these scam sites provide very little if anything of the sort.